 There are two strategies you can follow: a one-off fee or a subscription model.
 Which one you choose is up to you.
 A one-off course can take a lot of work to set up but pay-off well into the future, while a subscription is more flexible and you can continue to offer value over time.

-The big question: what are you going to sell?
-Hopefully you got an idea from the list of digital products we shared above, but you’ve still got to get into specifics.
-Ask yourself:
+This is the big question: what are you going to sell?
+Hopefully you got an idea from the list of digital products above, but you may still be considering the specifics.
+When deciding on your digital product, ask yourself:

 Maybe you’ve already got an idea, or your digital product is an extension of an existing passion (this is common if you’re a writer or artist).
 However, if this isn’t the case for you, it’s important to avoid one thing: purely chasing a payday.